Attacks in Nigeria Claim Over 150 Lives

-The Fulani, a predominantly Muslim west African ethnic group of herdsmen, who have a history of land disputes with Nigeria’s indigenous Christians and others, are suspected in both attacks.
+The The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world., a predominantly Muslim west African ethnic group of herdsmen, who have a history of land disputes with Nigeria’s indigenous Christians and others, are suspected in both attacks.
 These farming communities, which have been targeted by Fulani for several years, are largely populated by Christians.
 Nigeria’s Catholic bishops say the religious dimension of the running conflict is secondary to the more fundamental herdsmen-farmer disputes over land, according to the Vatican-run Fides News Agency.
 Nevertheless, the underlying differences between the two religious groups are mixed into the land disputes.

-In a separate incident on Sunday, March 16, militants suspected to be part of the Islamist group Boko Haram killed two people in Pela Birni village in Borno state.
+In a separate incident on Sunday, March 16, militants suspected to be part of the Islamist group an extremist group that is located primarily in Northern Nigeria killed two people in Pela Birni village in Borno state.
 Two churches and a number of houses were burned, according to news reports.